The Man Who Broke Ticketmaster

 Ticketmaster was nailed on this something a decade or so ago as I recall, where one of the reseller sites was actually their company.
 Ticketmaster basically has a lock on tickets for any significant concert, and while multiple jurisdictions in North America have tried to bust the monopoly, it always ends up with a slap on the wrist and Ticketmaster promising to be good in the future, even as they dream up new ways to screw over consumers.
 I'm quite sure the way you see it is exactly the way it works, they'd

+The "lock" is guaranteed regular payments to venues.
+Anyone with enough capital could try to "buy out" the venues and compete with Ticketmaster.

 Ticket sellers should just run dutch auctions.
-(Score:3)
+(Score:5, Insightful)

 You want a ticket, tell us how much you will pay for it.
 We'll sell the tickets to those making the highest offers.
 Done.